Skip to main content

 IQ Server Connection Information

-The required connection information for the IQ server can be specified at either the group or project level using the CI/CD settings, as so:
+The required connection information for the IQ server can be specified at either the group or project level using the CI/CD settings, as follows:

 126655832.png